Cooking Halal on a Budget: Tips and Tricks

 Also, keep an eye out for discounts on fresh fruits and veggies, as well as canned items.
 Additionally, don't forget to ask the staff for special order goods or recommendations.
 Checking out these markets is a fantastic way to make your food budget go further and find some exciting new flavours for your meal prep!

-Focus on Seasonal Produce
+Focus on Seasonal Produce for Halal Meals

 Choosing seasonal vegetables and fruits is a great way to cut down on grocery costs while still enjoying delicious flavours.
 When fruits and veggies are in season, you can find them more easily and they usually cost less too.
 Additionally, your recipes get more varied!